 Time duration of Practice

 Kapalbhatti should be practiced early morning when the stomach is empty, or in the evenings after a gap of about 4 hours from the meals.
-In the beginning these cycles should be repeated for around 20 times, but it can be done for a longer period with time.
+In the beginning these cycles should be repeated for around 20 times, and it should only be done for a period of not more than 5-7 minutes, a day.
 This exercise generates heat in the body, so do it till the time you are comfortable with it.

 Benefits of Kapalbhati